Geometric Blow-Up for Folded Limit Cycle Manifolds in Three Time-Scale Systems

 }where this time, the dot denotes differentiation with respect to the slow time $\tau_{\eps_2}$.
 Taking the double singular limit and using the fact that $\eps_1 / \eps_2 = \sigma$ leads to the reduced problem\SJJ{

-}In this case there is no slow variable, and therefore no parameter in system \eqref{eq:reduced_C2}.
+}\SJJJ{In contrast to the limiting equations \eqref{eq:reduced_C1} in case (C1), none of the variables become parameters in system~\eqref{eq:reduced_C2}}.
 This is natural because in case (C2), system \SJJ{\eqref{eq:thetacoupled}} only has two (as opposed to three) time-scales. \SJJ{In the $(r,\theta)$-coordinate chart, the dynamics are determined by

 In particular, solutions reach $r = 0$ (and therefore $S_0^{\textup{c}}$) in finite time.}